 Making sure you get PC memory right will mean the difference between your build turning out as a shining beacon of gaming glory, or a useless junk tower.

-But our short and sweet guidance is this: If you just want to make a straightforward pick based on rough speed and capacity, then 16 or 32GB at 3,200MHz should see any Intel or AMD CPU perform admirably.
-If you want to make a more informed decision, you'll find below a list of kits tested by us, at differing price points, that will help you spend your money well.
+Our short and sweet sum-up is this: If you just want to make a straightforward pick based on rough speed and capacity, then 16 or 32GB at 3,200MHz should see any Intel or AMD CPU perform admirably.
+However, if you want to make a more informed decision, you'll find below a list of kits we've tested, at differing price points, so you can spend your money well.

 When selecting the best DDR4 RAM for gaming there are several things you have to take into account.
 First consider the total capacity of memory you’re looking for.
 We recommend a minimum of 16GB for most serious gaming PCs (it's what we use in our high-end PC build) but it isn’t too costly to upgrade to 32GB these days thanks to a recent pricing crash.
 That capacity will provide a hefty buffer if you’re inclined to multitasking, creative or intensive apps, or, y'know, heavy Chrome tab usage—check out our handy guide if you’re wondering how much RAM you actually need.

 The second thing to consider is the speed of your memory.
 Generally, we like to stick with two DDR4 modules, each with a minimum of 3,000MHz clock speed.
 That should ensure you're getting the most out of the best CPUs for gaming.
 With Intel, you can essentially settle for whatever the best kit you can afford is, while AMD Ryzen patrons will want to look a little deeper.